govuk-one-login/ipv-cri-kbv-api/README.md

 ## Build

-> Ensure that you are using the java version specified in `.sdkmanrc`.
+> Ensure that you are using the java version specified in `.sdkmanrc` TEST.

 Build with `./gradlew`